nhsuk/profiles/doc/architecture/decisions/0003-use-mongodb-for-data-storage.md

 The sharing of the image means any work done on improving the creation of the image including data refresh frequency will be shared amongst all consumers.
-MongoDB provides much more functionality than is required by the application which may be able to be leveraged in the future.
+MongoDB provides much more functionality than is required by the application which may be leveraged in the future.